LakshmiRavichandran1/IBM-Quantum-Systems-Exercise/README.md

 First of all, thank you for reviewing my submission.

 In my solution, I do the below:
-1. read the input for small or large quatum programs provided in the input.json
+1. read the input for small or large quatum programs provided in the 'input.json'
 2. generate pulse operations for the arithmetic operations in the quantum program
-3. call the control_instrument API based on the type and obtin results. currently it is Acme or Madrid conrol instruments
+3. call the control_instrument API based on their type and obtain results. currently it is Acme or Madrid control instruments
 4. display the results

 ##
-In the solution, I used python programming language.
+In the solution, I used 'python' programming language.
-I implemented a logic to convert the arithmentic to pulse operations by recusively parsing them.
+I implemented a logic to convert the arithmetic operations to pulse operations by recusively parsing them.

-For improving the performance on processing large quantum programs, I implemented a solution using multi-processing to process the Pulse sequence submitted to each control instrument service paralllely which improves the processing time.
+For improving the performance on processing large quantum programs, I implemented a solution using multi-processing queues to process the pulse sequences submitted to each control instrument in parallel which improves the processing time.

 ##
-To run the solution, please use generate_pulse_sequence_and_process.py
+To run the solution, please use 'generate_pulse_sequence_and_process.py'

-1. Please ensure the control instruments API services are active
+1. Please ensure the control instrument's API services are active
 2. Configure the input json in the respectve files
 3. Enter the choice of input to be processed - small or large
 4. The results are displayed in the terminal